-There will be an incremental cost to the agency of implementing this regulation.
+There will be an incremental cost to the agency for implementing this regulation.
 The proposed changes to the BAPC fee structure (NAC 445B.327) will accommodate these costs.
 The proposed amendments do not overlap any other State regulations and are not more stringent than what is established by federal law.
 The proposed regulatory petition does address fees.
 All fees collected will be used to support the ERC program.

-10) RE: R052-15: Bureau of Mining Regulation and Reclamation - Reclamation (For Possible Action)
+R052-15 - Bureau of Mining Regulation and Reclamation - Reclamation